ceejbot/soulsy/README.md

 There are a number of development conveniences in the [justfile](https://just.systems), including build and archive recipes for Powershell. `cargo install just` if you do not have it.

 `cargo --doc open` displays programmer documentation for the Rust side of the plugin.
 The C++ side is commented, but not to the same degree.
-(It's a lot more code right now, and most of it is forked code!)

 ## Credits